lxeclipse/eclipse-os/README.md

 instalation guide

-install .iso  file and use rufus to make it bootable then plug into device and restart then spam key to open boot menu/uefi and choose boot from usb and you should shee alot of coding (if coding crashes restart device with usb still in and it should resolve) thanks for reading sincerly the eclipse team :)
+install .iso  file and use rufus to make it bootable then plug into device and restart then spam key to open boot menu/uefi and choose boot from usb and you should shee alot of coding (if coding crashes restart device with usb still in and it should resolve)
+DO NOT INSTALL ANY OF THE FOLDERS PLEASE CLICK ON GOFILE.IO LINK BELOW

+thanks for reading
+sincerly
+the eclipse team :)